13969918264/Think-In-Java/README.md

-source code beside exercises in the book.
+source code (including exercises) in the book.